atyryshkina/algorithm-performance-analysis/README.md

 ### What is the Galaxy Project

 The Galaxy Project is a platform that allows researchers to run popular bioinformatics analyses on designated servers.
-In the past, trying to run a popular analysis would require downloading, configuring, and troubleshooting the analysis software on one's own machines.
+Running a popular analysis requires downloading, configuring, and troubleshooting the analysis software on one's own machines.
 This can be a difficult and time consuming task.

 With the Galaxy Project, researchers can run analyses using the graphical user interface through the web.
 To do so, the user needs only to connect to a Galaxy server (e.g. https://www.usegalaxy.org), upload their data, choose the analysis and the analysis parameters, and hit run.